justin-zz/arm-jukebox/README.md

 - **FFmpeg Not Found**: Ensure FFmpeg is installed and its executable is in your system’s PATH.
 - **Miditones Not Found**: Verify that the `miditones` executable is in the correct directory.
-- **Serial Port Errors**: Check that the correct serial port is specified and that your hardware is properly connected.
+- **Serial Port Errors**: Check that the correct serial port is specified/unoccupied and that your hardware is properly connected.

 ## License